Pdf Store App With Gemini

 Footnotes

-1. I want to add that such a statement does not imply agents will replace interns/junior engineers.
-We absolutely need software engineering knowledge.
-Just like we need to go to college to learn fundamental things we rarely use (e.g. Calculus for engineering), this will just be the same stepping stone interns/junior devs have always gone through except a bit more accelerated (i.e. when you master the foundations, you can build a larger project much quicker).
-As a matter of fact, I’m jealous because their careers will actually accelerate way faster! :)
+It is worth noting that such a statement does not imply agents will replace interns/junior engineers.
+Software engineering knowledge remains essential.
+Just as formal education is required, this will just be the same stepping stone interns/junior devs have always gone through except a bit more accelerated (i.e. when you master the foundations, you can build a larger project much quicker).
+In fact, this will likely accelerate careers significantly! ↩

-2. Warning: the code isn’t the prettiest.
-I have avoided making any edits to try to preserve what a Gemini project would look like.
+Warning: the code isn’t the prettiest.
+Edits were avoided to preserve what a Gemini project looks like today. ↩